tarantool/doc/doc/how-to/vshard_quick.rst

 **Example on GitHub**: `sharded_cluster_crud <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/sharding/instances.enabled/sharded_cluster_crud>`_

 In this tutorial, you get a sharded cluster up and running on your local machine and learn how to manage the cluster using the tt utility.
-In this tutorial, the following external modules are used:
+This cluster uses the following external modules:

 -   :ref:`vshard <vshard>` enables sharding in the cluster.
--   `crud <https://github.com/tarantool/crud>`__ allows you to perform CRUD operations in the sharded cluster.
+-   `crud <https://github.com/tarantool/crud>`__ allows you to manipulate data in the sharded cluster.

 The cluster created in this tutorial includes 5 instances: one router and 4 storages, which constitute two replica sets.